broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 6. `GvsCreateFilterSet` workflow
    - This step calculates features from the `alt_allele` table, and trains the VQSR filtering model along with site-level QC filters and loads them into BigQuery into a series of `filter_set_*` tables.
-   - See [naming conventions doc](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow) for guidance on what to use for `filter_set_name`, which you will need to keep track of for the `GvsExtractCallset` WDL.
+   - See [naming conventions doc](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow) for guidance on what to use for `filter_set_name`, which you will need to keep track of for the `GvsExtractAvroFilesForHail` WDL.
 If, for some reason, this step needs to be run multiple times, be sure to use a different `filter_set_name` (the doc has guidance for this, as well).
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 7. `GvsExtractAvroFilesForHail` workflow
    - This workflow extracts the data in BigQuery and transforms it into Avro files in a Google bucket, incorporating the VQSR filter set data.
    - The extracted Avro files will then be used as the inputs for the below notebook which will then be used to produce a Hail VDS.
+   - This workflow needs to be run with the `filter_set_name` from `GvsCreateFilterSet` step.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 8. Run the VDS Extract using a notebook terminal and the python script called `hail_gvs_import.py` from the GenerateHailScripts task.
 It will look something like: `gs://fc-<workspace-id>/submissions/<submission id>/GvsExtractAvroFilesForHail/<workflow id>/call-GenerateHailScripts/hail_gvs_import.py`
     - This step creates a VDS based on the Avro files